morinlab/lymphopedia/Home.md

 # Audit of B-cell Cancer Genes

 This project tracks all genes that have been nominated as drivers (recurrent targets of mutation) in a variety of B-cell lymphomas and their level of support based on available datasets.
 The pattern of mutations in each gene can be found through the gene lists (below).
 Additional information for each gene can be found on their respective pages.
-To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table.
+To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table or peruse the [individual studies](http://localhost:4567/Home#browse-by-study).

 ## B-cell Lymphoma gene lists